Pole Sports History

 On the 6-7 July 2019, we held the inaugural Australian Pole Sports Championships, the very first World Pole Sports Championships qualifying competition to be held in Australia.

-We established five state affiliations in August 2019, in New South Wales, Victoria, Australian Capital Territory, Tasmania and Queensland.
+We established five state affiliations in August 2019, in New South Wales, Victoria, Australian Capital Territory, Tasmania and Queensland and added Western Australia in 2021.

 To see athletes whom have represented Australia at previous IPSF World Pole Sports Championships see Australians at the Worlds.